-MSN Labs (MSN) on Thursday announced it has entered into a royalty-free, non-exclusive, voluntary license agreement with Eli Lilly and the Company of the USA for manufacturing and marketing of baricitinib for Covid-19 in India.
+On Thursday, MSN Labs (MSN) announced it has entered into a royalty-free, non-exclusive, voluntary license agreement with Eli Lilly and the Company of the USA for the manufacturing and marketing of baricitinib for Covid-19 in India.

-The drug baricitinib has been granted a restricted emergency use approval in India by the Central Drugs Standard Control Organization for emergency use in combination with remdesivir for the treatment of suspected or laboratory confirmed Covid-19 in hospitalised adults requiring supplemental oxygen, invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
+The drug baricitinib has been granted a restricted emergency use approval in India by the Central Drugs Standard Control Organization for emergency use in combination with remdesivir for the treatment of suspected or laboratory-confirmed Covid-19 in hospitalized adults requiring supplemental oxygen, invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).

 “This collaboration with Eli Lilly and Company is a landmark milestone in India’s fight against Covid-19 and will thus help in increasing the availability and affordability of baricitinib,” said Dr. MSN Reddy, CMD – MSN Group.